American Family Insurance

 independent customer satisfaction surveys and User Tests

 Information from research teams' user tests and J.D.
-Power Insurance Digital Experience studies and reports were also used to gather data.
+Power Insurance Digital Experience studies and reports were also used to gather data about

 User tests by research returned several real user quotes.